20 tricks to access 1,000s of free e-books & audiobooks

 If you've got Amazon Prime, you can read up to 10 selected e-books at once for free with its little-known digital 'borrowing' service, Prime Reading* – it offers over 1,000 titles on a rotating basis.
 All Prime members can do this, even those on a 30-day free trial, and you'll be able to read the books for as long as you have Prime.

 While you've fewer books to choose from than Amazon's Kindle Unlimited service, there are still some gems here.
 When we checked on Monday 9 November, we spotted Harry Potter and the Philosopher's Stone by J.K.
-Rowling, The Ice Monster by David Walliams, Lonely Planet's The Travel Book, and Beneath a Scarlet Sky by Mark Sullivan.
+Rowling, Lonely Planet's The Travel Book, PS, I Love You by Cecelia Ahern and Beneath a Scarlet Sky by Mark Sullivan.

 Books can be read on a Kindle or Fire tablet, or by using the free Kindle app.